nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    2. Test case: `schedule x` (where x is any character)<br>
       Expected: Similar to previous.
 All trailing characters or whitespaces are ignored.

-3. Updating a person's call status to successful in the current SHN enforcement session while in SHN enforcement mode
+3. Updating a person's call status to successful in the current SHN enforcement session
+   1. Prerequisites: SHN enforcement mode is activated.<br>

-   1. Test case: `scall 1`<br>
+   2. Test case: `scall 1`<br>
       Expected: First person displayed in the list is updated as successfully called.
-The name and case number of the updated person is shown in the status message.
+The name, case number, and number of failed call attempts of the updated person is shown in the status message.
 The person disappears from the display.

-   2. Test case: `scall 3`<br>
+   3. Test case: `scall 3`<br>
       Expected: Third person displayed in the list is updated as successfully called.
-The name and case number of the updated person is shown in the status message.
+The name, case number, and number of failed call attempts of the updated person is shown in the status message.
 The person disappears from the display.

-   3. Test case: `scall 0`<br>
+   4. Test case: `scall 0`<br>
       Expected: No person is updated.
 Error details shown in the status message.
 Status bar remains the same.

-   4. Other incorrect scall commands to try: `scall`, `scall x` (where x is larger than the list size), `...` <br>
+   5. Other incorrect scall commands to try: `scall`, `scall x` (where x is larger than the list size), `...` <br>
       Expected: Similar to previous.

-4. Updating a person's call status to successful in the current SHN enforcement session while not in SHN enforcement mode
+4. Updating a person's call status to successful in the current SHN enforcement session

-    1. Test case: `scall 1`<br>
-       Expected: First person displayed in the list is updated as successfully called.
-The name and case number of the updated person is shown in the status message.

-    2. Test case: `scall 3`<br>
-       Expected: Third person displayed in the list is updated as successfully called.
-The name and case number of the updated person is shown in the status message.

-    3. Test case: `scall 0`<br>
-       Expected: No person is updated.
-Error details shown in the status message.
-Status bar remains the same.

-    4. Other incorrect scall commands to try: `scall`, `scall x` (where x is larger than the list size), `...` <br>
+    1. Prerequisites: SHN enforcement mode is not activated.<br>
-       Expected: Similar to previous.
+       Expected: Similar to previous, except the updated person does not disappear from the display.

-5. Updating that a failed call was made to a person in the current SHN enforcement session while in SHN enforcement mode
+5. Updating that a failed call was made to a person in the current SHN enforcement session
+    1. Prerequisites: SHN enforcement mode is activated.

-   1. Test case: `fcall 1`<br>
+    2. Test case: `fcall 1`<br>
        Expected: First person displayed in the list is updated as unsuccessfully called.
-The name and case number of the updated person is shown in the status message.
+The name, case number, and number of failed call attempts of the updated person is shown in the status message.
 The person disappears from the display.

-   2. Test case: `fcall 3`<br>
+    3. Test case: `fcall 3`<br>
        Expected: Third person displayed in the list is updated as unsuccessfully called.
-The name and case number of the updated person is shown in the status message.
+The name, case number, and number of failed call attempts of the updated person is shown in the status message.
 The person disappears from the display.

-   3. Test case: `fcall 0`<br>
+    4. Test case: `fcall 0`<br>
        Expected: No person is updated.
 Error details shown in the status message.
 Status bar remains the same.

-   4. Other incorrect fcall commands to try: `fcall`, `fcall x` (where x is larger than the list size), `...` <br>
+    5. Other incorrect fcall commands to try: `fcall`, `fcall x` (where x is larger than the list size), `...` <br>
        Expected: Similar to previous.

-6. Updating that a failed call was made to a person in the current SHN enforcement session while not in SHN enforcement mode
+6. Updating that a failed call was made to a person in the current SHN enforcement session

-    1. Test case: `fcall 1`<br>
-       Expected: First person displayed in the list is updated as unsuccessfully called.
-The name and case number of the updated person is shown in the status message.

-    2. Test case: `fcall 3`<br>
-       Expected: Third person displayed in the list is updated as unsuccessfully called.
-The name and case number of the updated person is shown in the status message.

-    3. Test case: `fcall 0`<br>
-       Expected: No person is updated.
-Error details shown in the status message.
-Status bar remains the same.

-    4. Other incorrect fcall commands to try: `fcall`, `fcall x` (where x is larger than the list size), `...` <br>
+    1. Prerequisites: SHN enforcement mode is not activated.<br>
-       Expected: Similar to previous.
+       Expected: Similar to previous, except the updated person does not disappear from the display.

 ### Saving data